pyralix/VRC-Skee-Ball/README.md

 2. Import Skee-ball v1.3.unitypackage into your project that already has the SDK and UdonSharp loaded.
 3. Drag prefab in the Skee-Ball v#.# folder into your world or open the example scene.
 4. Consider disabling the audio sources on the balls if you have more than 1 machine as they use up many audio slots due to being not well optimized yet.

+# Crediting

+I want to convert my time into enjoyment for others!
+So, I'm providing my prefabs for free.
+I hope that you'll decide to leave my name on the prefab, it helps others find it.
+But hey, once you have it it's all yours to edit to your heart's content!
+Feel free to support me at https://pyralix.booth.pm/